lowrycode/ski-arise-project/project_planning.md

 - Include at least one question in the FAQ section of the homepage which relates to social activities off the slopes
 - Include at least one positive testimonial describing the night life at a particular resort

+### User Story 8 (COULD HAVE)
-**User Story 8:** As a snowboarder, I want to find resorts that cater well for snowboarders as well as skiers so that I can choose the best resort for my next trip
+As a snowboarder, I want to find resorts that cater well for snowboarders as well as skiers so that I can choose the best resort for my next trip

 **Acceptance criteria**
 - A dedicated section on the "Info" page shows information about which resorts are especially well suited to snowboarding and a link to this section is clearly signposted on the home page